Netflix Dumps Kevin Spacey From 'House Of Cards' Amid Harassment Complaints

 Amid sexual harassment complaints against Kevin Spacey, Netflix says it has ended its association with the actor on the TV series House of Cards and the film Gore.

-Spacey has not been charged with any crime but actor Anthony Rapp has accused him of making sexual advances when Rapp was 14 years old.
+Spacey has not been charged with any crime, but actor Anthony Rapp has accused him of making sexual advances when Rapp was 14 years old.
 Spacey has said he didn't remember such an incident but apologized for any "drunken behavior."

 The Associated Press reports that other similar allegations have now been made, including one in Britain: